-When adding a new spectrum emission mask, you need to enter the name (unique identifier), description of its technical parameters.
+When adding a new spectrum emission mask, enter the name (unique identifier) and description of its technical parameters.

-Note 1: You can quickly scroll up and down and see the differences in the masks.
+Note 1: It is possible to quickly scroll up and down and see the differences in the masks.

-Note 2: You can create a mask from the workspace and export it to your library environment
+Note 2: It is possible to create a mask from the workspace and export it to your library environment